henry-luo/mark/docs/mark-model.md

 ### 3.3 Mutative API

-Mutative API functions are now separated from the core API, which allows this part to be easily excluded from the package, if Mark is used in a pure functional manner.
+Mutative API functions are now separated into its own sub-module `mark.mutate.js`, which allows this part to be easily excluded from the package, if Mark is used in a pure functional manner.

 The mutative API functions define on a Mark object are: